learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 # A high positive skewness is observed as there are more values on the left
 # side of distribution mean than those on right side

-# A negative kurtosis value indicates that the distribution has lighter tails
+# A negative kurtosis value indicates that the distribution has thinner tails
 # and a flatter peak than the normal distribution.
+It is platykurtiv.
 Note that the measure of kurtosis is
 # "comparing" to a normal distribution.
-Looking at the plot, the distribution is clesrly
+Looking at the plot, the distribution is clearly
-# not normsl. kurtosis values are really mostly useful to look at when your observed curve
+# not normal. kurtosis values are really mostly useful to look at when your observed curve
 # bell-shaped and you want to know if your tails are lighter or fatter than a normal distribution
 ```

 ## Summary

 In this lesson we learned how to calculate, visualize and analyze the skewness and kurtosis for any given distribution.
 We worked with synthetic datasets at this stage to get the concepts cleared up.
-Later we shall try these techniques on real datasets to see if they are fit for analysis (or not).
+Later we will try these techniques on real datasets to see if they are fit for analysis (or not).